benjaminwwong/novum/index.md

 # About
 I'm Benjamin Wong, a fourth-year Pure Mathematics student at the University of Waterloo.
 This is my Maker Project for the Winter 2023 offering of Science Fiction (ENGL 208B).
 I've decided to make an interactive fiction story which explores individuals confronting the unknown and the relationship between humanity and technology.
+This medium is espescially fitting because the readers/players get to interact directly with a computer.

 # Gameplay video